zoeskan/MCB185/PYTHON_COOKBOOK.md

 A collection of statements, functions, and programs that illustrate how to perform biology-flavored programming tasks in Python.
 The source code is written to be easy to understand more than efficient or bullet-proof.
-No external modules (e.g. `numpy`) need to be installed.
+MCB185 also limits how much of the Python language is used.
+For example, there are no dictionaries or numpy.

 ## Table of Contents ##